-Under special circumstances, graduate students may apply for leave of absence from formal study at the university for a specific period up to one academic year.
-Assuming appropriate documentation is provided, the circumstances justifying a leave include but are not limited to personal or family medical conditions, call to active military duty, maternity leave, or death in immediate family.
+Under special circumstances, graduate students may apply for leave of absence from formal study at the university for a specific period up to one year.
+Assuming appropriate documentation is provided, the circumstances justifying a leave include but are not limited to personal or family medical conditions, call to active military duty, parental leave, or death in immediate family.
 The rationale must be documented by the applicant.

-While the Graduate School leave of absence is only necessary for students who will be unable to register for a full academic year, programs may have more strict and specific registration policies and leave of absence policies.
+While the Graduate College leave of absence is only necessary for students who will be unable to register for a full academic year, programs may have more strict and specific registration policies and leave of absence policies.
 Students should also consult their program handbook if there is a legitimate need not to register for any amount of time.